 - Developing solutions: If an employee comes up with a better and safer way to perform an activity, or has an idea to make the line safer, he or she presents it to a supervisor.
 The supervisor works with Ayala to determine the idea’s merits.
 If it is approved, the employee works with Ayala, engineers or suppliers to implement the fix.

-- Listening to solutions: If a manager or engineer has a safety idea, they can present it to workers to see if it would fly in the real world.
+- Listening to solutions: If a manager or engineer has an idea to improve safety, they can present it to workers to see if it would fly in the real world.